A bright solar entrepreneur in Somalia

 Farhiya Hersi Ahmed lives alone with seven children in Somalia.
 She has been part of the “Education 4 Sustainability” project which has enabled her to pay for her children’s education.

-Farhiya is one of the more than 2,6 million people who have become internally displaced in Somalia.
-Since November 2016 over 1,5 million had to flee drought, conflicts and flooding.
+Farhiya is one of more than 2,6 million people who have become internally displaced in Somalia.
+Since November 2016, over 1,5 million have had to flee from drought, conflicts, and flooding.

 Self-reliant Solar Entrepreneur

 Despite the exceptionally difficult circumstances, Farhiya has managed to be proactive.
 She started her own little shop selling groceries and food supplies for cooking, but the money she earned was not enough for her children’s school fees.
 One of her neighbors had a BRIGHT solar lamp, Farhiya borrowed it to keep her shop open in the evenings and became very fond of the product.
 She approached Norwegian Church Aid to be enrolled in the “Education 4 Sustainability” project and quickly became one of the 400 people who have been educated in entrepreneurship and the use of solar energy products.